Help using Digital Bodleian

 - The Search Contents tab can be used to search an item’s contents descriptions.
 Please note that this only searches descriptive metadata - Digital Bodleian does not include textual transcriptions or full-text searches

-Zip file and PDF downloads can take a little while to prepare, so you will need to provide your email address to receive a notification when the download is ready.
+† Some full-resolution jpegs, zip files and PDF downloads can take a little while to prepare, so you will need to provide your email address to receive a notification when the download is ready.
 We only use this email address to send these notifications.
+Reduced-resolution downloads are immediate.

 - The Cite dialog gives a suggested citation for the digital object, including a permalink.

-- The Save button allows you to add an object to your Saved Objects list.
+- The Save button allows you to add an object to your Saved Objects.
 This requires a user account.

 Adjusting the view area